Installing and sharing the extension

 What changes after install

 • The pull request page shows a new entry in the action menu (the three-dot menu next to the Approve and Complete controls).
-Selecting it opens the informational card described in Using the PR action menu.
+Selecting it opens a confirmation dialog with a Run review button and a Cancel button.

-• The project administration page shows a new "ADO Pilot" item in the left navigation.
-Only Project Administrators can open it; other roles see an unauthorized message.
+• The organization administration page shows a new "ADO Pilot" item in the left navigation.
+Only Organization Administrators can open it; other roles see an unauthorized message.
+The hub includes a Connection health panel showing per-project subscription status and a Run a review form for triggering a review on any open pull request.

 • Reviews continue running.
 If reviews were already firing before you installed the extension, nothing changes about how they are triggered or posted.